dabamos/openadms-node/docs/configuration.rst

 Sensor
 ~~~~~~
-Add the sensor details and used commands to the configuration file:
+Add the sensor details and used commands of the Nivel210 to the configuration
+file:

 .. code:: javascript